 Click Continue, and make sure you save the file to your Desktop for easy reference.
 You should now have a file titled CertificateSigningRequest.certSigningRequest on your Desktop.

-5) Select the website push ID from the dropdown menu.
+5) Click on the website push ID to select it.
 Unless you run multiple websites, there should only be one option in there.
-Click Continue.

 7) Finally, click the Download button to download your certificate, and save it to your Desktop.
 It will save a file named website_aps_production.cer to your Desktop.